MatMercer/Sudoku-Lib/README.md

 # Sudoku Lib
-A Sudoku Library in C++ implementation for a College Assignment.
+A C++ Sudoku Library implementation for a College Assignment.

 The **stdout output** from sudokudemo executable is: